seemore101/jONESARI-lab2/README.md

 You are required to complete the following:

-1. Implement the two functions in the **ipc.c** file.
-Each function is provided with commented TODOs that help you implement the functions.
+1. Implement the function in the **ipc.c** file.
+Each function is provided with commented TODOs that help you implement the function.
 2. Implement the `elapsed_time`function in **time.c**.
 3. Implement the `main` function in **main.c** using the TODOs to guide you in completing it.
 2. Write a makefile that will compile and link your program into an executable called <span style="color:purple;font-family:monospace;font-style:italic;font-size:1.3em;">time</span>.